-This is the first thought that most motorists consider when their vehicle starts pulling to one side.
 If your wheel alignment is out, the pull will be consistent, your steering wheel won’t return to its normal position, and you’ll notice wear on the inside of your tyre tread.
+If this is the case on your car it's important to get your car booked in for an inspection and a whell re-alignment if necessary.
 Contrary to popular belief, improper wheel alignment isn’t the most common reason for vehicles pulling to one side.

 UNEQUAL AIR PRESSURE

 Some vehicles are more susceptible to uneven tyre pressure than others, with as little as one PSI difference in air pressure causing a noticeable pull.
 Thankfully, this is an easy problem to correct and an easier one to maintain.
 Solution - Ensure your tyres are inflated to the recommended air pressure and invest in an accurate gauge.